carmichael901230/Color_Game/README.md

 ### Rule is simple

- - The game time is 30 seconds, during the game players need to
+ - The game time is 30 seconds.
+During the game, players need to

    - Recognize the color that the words are in (not be fooled by the literal meaning of the words)